Tere-Parra/Differential-Genes-in-Two-Types-of-Abiotic-Stress-in-Plants/README.md

 We have modified our data to be able to generate the data matrix for Deseq2.

 ### Step 2

-Next, with the data and metadata generated, we create the data matrix for Deseq2, followed by low count filtering and variance stabilization.
+Next, with the data and metadata generated, we create the data matrix for Deseq2, followed by low-count filtering and variance stabilization.
 The latter will allow us to evaluate the gene expression of our samples and observe samples outside the range of the analysis.
 Samples that are very distant from each other (if any) should be removed so as not to affect the analysis.
 Sometimes it is necessary to look at the distribution of your counts in order to assess where to assign the pre-filtering of genes.